KetchuppOfficial/LFU_Cache/README.md

 ```bash
 ./graph_builder.sh N
 ```
-generated **N** tests, builds fast caches and runs them of those tests.
-After that a python script builds a bar chart based on the results of each cache in each test.
+generates **N** tests, builds fast caches and runs them of those tests.
+After that a python script builds a bar chart based on the results of each cache.

 Here is an example of a bar chart:
 ![bar_char](./tests/algorithm_comparison.png)